-- Work will be collected from students who are 75% of the way through their intended degree (associate's or bachelor's), across a wide variety of programs and disciplines (both LDC-transfer and Career/Technical Education), and evaluated by a multi-state panel using the rubrics developed by faculty via the AAC&U LEAP project.
+- In Years 1 and 2, work was collected from students who were 75% of the way through their intended degree (associate's or bachelor's) as of fall term, across a wide variety of programs and disciplines (both LDC-transfer and Career/Technical Education), and evaluated by a multi-state panel using the rubrics developed by faculty via the AAC&U LEAP project.
+In Year 3, the MSC has added a second population: students who have completed fewer than 15 semester (22.5 quarter) credits as of the start of fall term 2016.

-- A key feature is that the assignments used, and student work collected, are not “extra,” but embedded in the normal flow of teaching and learning.
+- A key feature in all years is that the assignments used, and the work collected from students, is not “extra,” but embedded in the normal flow of teaching and learning.

 Who is eligible to participate?

-Any faculty member who has an assignment they feel addresses Written Communication, Quantitative Literacy, or Critical Thinking.
+Any faculty member who has an assignment that addresses Critical Thinking, Quantitative Literacy, or Written Communication that could be evaluated via its corresponding LEAP VALUE rubric:

 What are the benefits of participating?

-- Inclusion in professional development workshops on assessment--specifically, effective use of rubrics (assignment development, norms, scoring, and analysis).
+- Inclusion in professional development workshops on assessment; specifically, effective use of rubrics (assignment design, norming, scoring, and analysis).

 What are the responsibilities of participants?

-- Develop or revise an existing assignment to increase the likelihood that student work will reflect multiple elements of the outcome as expressed in the LEAP rubrics.
+- Attend an Assignment Design workshop (to be announced in November 2016) and develop or revise an existing assignment to increase the likelihood that student work will reflect multiple elements of the chosen outcome as expressed in the LEAP VALUE rubrics.

-- Use the assignment fall term, for all students in one or more assigned courses, as part of the normal curriculum (that is, this should not be an “extra credit” assignment, but part of the normal work).
-By the end of fall term, participants will be asked to submit the work of students who meet the selection criteria.
+- Use the assignment winter term 2017, for all students in one or more assigned courses, as part of the regular curriculum (i.e., this is not supposed to be an “extra credit” assignment).
+Share MSC assignment parameters with students, as included in the MSC Submission Tips.
+By the end of winter term, submit the students' work from the targeted class(es).
+The collected works are called "student artifacts."

 If you have questions or would like to learn more about the pilot and PCC's involvement, please contact Kendra Cawley: email@example.com

-To learn more about the Multi-State Collaborative, please visit: http://www.sheeo.org/projects/multi-state-collaborative-msc-advance-learning-outcomes-assessment
+To learn more about the Multi-State Collaborative, please visit:http://www.sheeo.org/projects/msc-multi-state-collaborative-advance-learning-outcomes-assessment